 2020 Design Awards

-We will broadcast our Awards show live on June 11, 2021.
+We will broadcast our Awards show live in June 2022.
 We hope to host an in-person event in conjunction with our show if at all possible - stay tuned for details in late spring.

 Our Design Awards program has resumed its spring submission deadline/late spring Gala schedule from previous years, with plenty of advance notice to start planning your submissions and project photographs.
 Please see our full proposed schedule.